 What kind of student would enjoy this course?

 The study of History in the Sixth Form is both challenging and enjoyable.
 It will appeal to someone who is imaginative, interested in current affairs, and willing to do independent study.
-Ideally students should have a grade 6 or above in GCSE History. .
+Ideally students should have a Level 6 or above in GCSE History.
+However, the A-Level course is also open to those who have not taken GCSE, providing that they have a good level of English.

 What will I study?